Radio-Source/Spectro-Radiometer/README.md

 The *LimeSDR* is reasonably sample-rate agile, very much like the USRP B210 in this regard.

 #### Other Hardware
-Other hardware that is supported by gr-osmosdr will probably also work, but hasn't been tested explicitly with *Spectro-Radiometer*.
+Other hardware that is supported by gr-osmosdr will probably also work, but hasn't been tested explicitly with *SpectroRadiometer*.

 ### User Interface
 The application provides a *GUI*, based on the standard *Qt* widgets provided by *GNU Radio*.